The Garage Tech Question:

-A money saving tip from The Garage in Vancouver: if your water pump is driven by your timing belt – replace the pump when you have your scheduled timing belt replacement.
+A money saving tip from The Garage in Burnaby: if your water pump is driven by your timing belt – replace the pump when you have your scheduled timing belt replacement.
 That way most of the work is already done and you don’t have to pay for it twice.

 Check with your understanding The Garage service advisor about when your timing belt should be replaced.